Wright Law, LLC

 Our office is currently CLOSED to the public, but we are still OPEN for business!
 We are happy to meet with you over the phone or via video chat, but must err on the side of caution in these uncertain times.

-Currently, local District and Circuit Courts are holding video hearings for necessary proceedings which do not show up on the list of exceptions.
-In order to attend, you should have reliable wifi or hardwired internet (not wireless/mobile hotspot/cell phone internet) and a computer or handheld mobile device such as a cell phone or tablet capable of transmitting and receiving live video and audio.
-Both Teton and Lincoln Counties are using Microsoft Teams technology to conduct video hearings.
+Currently, Wyoming District and Circuit Courts are using Microsoft Teams technology to conduct video hearings and do not anticipate returning to in-person hearings until the Spring of 2021.
+In order to attend a video hearing, you should have reliable wifi or hardwired internet (not wireless/mobile hotspot/cell phone internet) and a computer or handheld mobile device such as a cell phone or tablet capable of transmitting and receiving live video and audio.

 If you have questions about how this development may affect your case, please call us or send us a message.
 We will continue to update this site as new information becomes available to us.